Kamagawa/csharp/pseudocode/Autonomy&Data.md

 Autonomy
--the machine will automatically sharpens the pencil and sort the pencil -the machine will automatically start upon pencil detected -the machine will stop upon user interfered with terminal button -the machine will have an emmergency stop function to protect the user -the sharpener will not run if there are no pencils in the cartridge
+  - the machine will automatically sharpens the pencil and sort the pencil
+  - the machine will automatically start upon pencil detected
+  - the machine will stop upon user interfered with terminal button
+  - the machine will have an emmergency stop function to protect the user
+  - the sharpener will not run if there are no pencils in the cartridge

 Data log
 -touch sensor activated 	//pencil occupied or not